cbkii/Auto-Forwarder-Plugin/README.md

 3. A management dialog will appear, allowing you to **Modify** or **Delete** the rule for that chat.

 ### 🆕 Processing Unread or Historical Messages (Fork Feature)
-These batch processing features are exclusive to this fork (v1.9.9.9):
+These batch processing features are exclusive to this fork:

 #### For a Single Chat:
 1. Go into a chat with an active forwarding rule.